-Exotic Shorthair vs British Shorthair
+The Historical Exotic Shorthair vs British Shorthair

 Comparing the Exotic Shorthair vs British Shorthair cats brings a few differences to light.
 One important difference is the age of the breed itself.
 The Exotic Shorthair cat is quite a new cat breed that only began to gain steam in the late 1960s.
 However, its close relative, the Persian, is one of the world’s most ancient and respected cat breeds.

 The British Shorthair cat is arguably one of the oldest cat breeds in the world!
 Breeders trace this cat breed’s lineage back to the time of the ancient Romans, when this cat endeared itself to ship captains as an expert on-board mouser.